gdotdesign/elm-ui/README.md

 For those who are interested in contributing to Elm-UI, please refer to our [contributing guide](https://github.com/gdotdesign/elm-ui/blob/master/CONTRIBUTING.md) to see how to run this project.

+### Upgrade to Elm 0.19

+Elm 0.19 made some breaking changes, which result in a lot of rewriting.
+It's not an easy work, your contributes will help a lot.

+## Todo

+[x] - move from elm-package.json to elm.json
+[ ] - remove useless modules
+[ ] - rewrite helper functions if need
+[ ] - rewrite UI components